 A casual 144 Mile Loop over 5 Rocky Mountain Passes.
 First off you would head west towards the mining town of Maysville, then up to 12,000 foot Taylor Gulch.
 Past old mines and miners’ cabins and then drop down to the town Garfield on an active ore haulage road.
 Then you drop onto the old Denver & Rio Grande Railroad right of way.

 From Garfield its 4 miles of pavement up past Monarch Ski resort to dirt and twisty Old Monarch Pass.
 From 11,300 foot + Old Monarch we drop down to near the Snowblind campground, but first catch a little singletrack on Old, Old Monarch Pass road.

 Then it’s up an old mining road to Blacksage Pass and the route then heads north over to the old railroad and mining town of Pitkin for a fuel and snack stop at the Silver Plume General Store.

 Silver Plume General store in Pitkin has non-ethonal fuel

-From Pitkin we head North again over 12,000 foot Cumberland Pass to the old mining town of Tincup.
+From Pitkin you head North again over dirt road 12,000 foot Cumberland Pass to the old mining town of Tincup.

-From the town of Tincup it’s up past Mirror Lake to Tincup Pass, where you then drop down the old mine haulage road to the ghost town of St. Elmo.
+From the town of Tincup it’s up past Mirror Lake on somewhat challenging Tincup Pass, where you then drop down the old mine haulage road to the ghost town of St. Elmo.

-From St. Elmo we are headed to Ruby Mountain and the 4 Mile area, but 1st you can stop by Mt.
+From St. Elmo your are headed to Ruby Mountain and the 4 Mile area, but 1st you can stop by Mt.
 Princeton Hot Springs Resort for another snack and a fuel stop.